Engg 121 - Syllabus Online

 • previous assignments may then be checked, and any evidence of past Plagiarism and\or AI generated material will render the assignment in which it appears retroactively unacceptable, and the grade will be replaced with a zero.

-• evidence of plagiarism and\or AI generated usage found in future assignments will result in an immediate "F" semester grade, and the offending student will be reported to the appropriate administrator for a breech of the Middlesex College Student Code of Conduct.
+• at Pof.
+Bernarducci's discretion, evidence of plagiarism and\or AI generated usage found in past and\or future assignments may result in an immediate "F" semester grade, and the offending student may be reported to the appropriate administrator for a breech of the Middlesex College Student Code of Conduct.

 Catalog Course Description